Attribute-based access control

 SET CONDITION abac.oidc.user_attribute('department') = 'sales';

-Example 2: Create auth rules with multiple conditions
+Create an auth rule with multiple conditions

 CREATE AUTH RULE engineeringUKRule